How to Fusion Summon With Polymerizaton

-Witch carries numerous synergies, as she's a Performapal member and her dark attribute and spellcaster type nicely combo with with "Dark Magician" or pendulum Magician themes.
-Either way, her scale is sadly a mid-range value of four, but its effect lets you once per turn fusion summon using monsters you control, essentially letting you contact fusion (no spell needed) any fusion monster.
+Witch carries numerous synergies, as she's a Performapal member, and her dark attribute and spellcaster type nicely combo with "Dark Magician" or pendulum Magician themes.
+Either way, her scale is sadly a mid-range value of four, but its effect lets you once-per-turn fusion summon using monsters you control, essentially letting you contact fusion (no spell needed) any fusion monster.

 6. Fusion Reserve

 Fusion Reserve reveals a fusion monster from your extra deck and adds a monster it specifically lists from your deck to your hand.
 Then, you can recover a Polymerization from your graveyard.
 In ideal circumstances, Reserve will net you two cards for the price of one; be sure to quickly search and use Polymerization with other effects so you can recover it with Reserve.